5bentz/linux-asus-t100/T100TA_guide.md

 ```

 ### 12. Hardware video decoding
+With hardware video decoding, a video player should use around 25% CPU when playing a 720p, h264 video fullscreen, instead of 70-100% without hardware decoding.
 - `apt install ubuntu-restricted-addons`
 - `reboot`
 - `apt install vainfo`
   * `vainfo`
-- Parole should use around 25% CPU when playing a 720p, h264 video fullscreen, instead of 70-100% without hardware decoding.

 ### 13. Disable numlock at boot
 - Numlock is especially annoying in the login screen, when typing the password...since we do not see the actual characters.